Why Data Ethics Isn't Going Away

 5 things data leaders can do

-Here are a few tips and reminders that ethics-minded data leaders can follow in their daily practice:
+Here are a few data ethics principles, tips, and reminders that ethics-minded data leaders can follow in their daily practice:

 - Recognize data as a collected artifact.
 By its very nature, data is biased because someone chose what to collect.
 Objectivity ends up meaning that the viewpoint doesn’t upset the most empowered and advantaged group, often at the expense of other groups.